How Do Split-Dollar Life Insurance Plans Work?

-- Limits & Beneficiaries: Cash value amounts, who the beneficiary is, death benefit amounts for the life insurance policy will all be defined.
+- Limits & beneficiaries: Cash value amounts, who the beneficiary is, death benefit amounts for the life insurance policy will all be defined.

 The terms of a split-dollar plan often revolve around an employer and employee agreement.
 The terms outlined in the provisions of the split-dollar plan at the time of employment or contract negotiation provides for what happens at the termination of employment, whether voluntary or not.
-The Split-Dollar life insurance plan should be seen as an employee benefit.
-In most cases, the employer would not continue to split the cost of a life insurance after employment has ended.
+The split-dollar life insurance plan should be seen as an employee benefit.
+In most cases, the employer would not continue to split the cost of a life insurance policy after employment has ended.
 You may have the option to maintain the plan at your cost, depending on the insurance provider and terms of your policy.

 Ask about this aspect of a split-life insurance plan if you are signing up for one or have one.
-You can learn more about employee benefits and perks and how they work in general in this article.

 Depending on the type of agreement and conditions of your split-dollar plan, there can be several benefits.